ValgulNecron/kasuki/SECURITY.md

 ## Supported Versions

-The only supported version is the last one from this repo.
+The only supported version is the current master version

 ## Reporting a Vulnerability